Selling products has never been easier, yet it’s getting harder with each day. Thanks to the internet!

-To be realistic, no matter how brilliant your business plan, you are unlikely to get everything right the first time.
+To be realistic, no matter how brilliant your business plan is, you are unlikely to get everything right the first time.
 It may take weeks or even months to start making decent sales.

 There are no hard and fast rules for selling online.
 The key to achieving eCommerce success is perseverance, learning, and continuous improvement.

 Firstly, you must keep learning and enhancing your eCommerce business skills.